swiss-ai-center/a-guide-to-mlops/presentation/README.md

 <!--
 Speaker notes:

-Data scientists train models in notebooks, save artifacts manually, and deploy with ad-hoc scripts.

-Software engineers already know DevOps practices but are moving to ML engineering.
+These are the people who build and run models, often without a dedicated MLOps

-Small teams and SMEs where the same people build and run models.
+team: data scientists in notebooks, software engineers moving to ML, and small teams in SMEs where the same people both build and operate models.
 -->

 ## The Path